 Inclusion Criteria

-- Participants must have a histologically or cytologically confirmed diagnosis of HR+/HER2-low metastatic or unresectable locally advanced breast cancer, defined as ER ≥ 10%, any progesterone receptor (PR) in the most recent sample and HER2-low (IHC 1+ or IHC 2+ and in situ hybridization [ISH] non-amplified) or HER2-ultralow (IHC 0 and any membranous staining on any prior sample).
-Cutoff values for positive/negative HER2 staining should be in accordance with current ASCO/CAP (American Society of Clinical Oncology/College of American Pathologists) guidelines.
-Participants without pathologic or cytologic confirmation of metastatic disease should have unequivocal evidence of metastasis from physical examination or radiographic evaluation
+- Participants must have a histologically or cytologically confirmed diagnosis of HR+/HER2-low metastatic or unresectable locally advanced breast cancer, defined as ER ≥ 10%, any progesterone receptor (PR) in the most recent sample and HER2-low (IHC 1+ or IHC 2+ and in situ hybridization [ISH] non-amplified) or HER2-ultralow (IHC 0 and any membranous staining on any prior primary or metastatic sample).
+Cutoff values for positive/negative HER2 staining should be in accordance with current ASCO/CAP (American Society of Clinical Oncology/College of American Pathologists) guidelines

-- Participants may have not received prior chemotherapy or ADC in the metastatic setting
+- Participants may have progressed on up to 1 prior line of prior chemotherapy in the metastatic setting

-- Participants must have known ESR1 mutation status in tumor or ctDNA within 6 months of enrollment to the trial
+- Participants must have known ESR1 mutation status in tumor or ctDNA within 6 months of enrollment to the trial.
+Participants must have Guardant360 CDx testing for ESR1-mutation status if status has not been validated within 60 days of registration

 - Women or men age ≥ 18 years are eligible